 The first of my findings was that the text of BCBS 239 is not just a unique source of the requirements.
 What you have to take into account are questionnaires for self-assessment and the content of Thematic Reviews distributed by ECB.
 If you compile all mentioned documentation, you face a wider range of requirements than those in the paper.

 What else is obscure is who is responsible for the estimation of the compliance level.
 On the one hand, a bank itself executes the self-assessment, but it is still necessary for the Regulators to confirm your level.
 So, which party takes the ultimate responsibility, and who is the ultimate decision-maker?

 The next enigma is: how is the level actually being measured?
 There are no existent recommendations for any sort of measurement system.
 The evaluation remains subjective and inconsistent.
 The task of creating some measurement system becomes a point on your "To do" list.

-In effect, to define the BCBS 239 compliance, you just take the following steps:
+In effect, to define BCBS 239 compliance, you just take the following steps:

 - Define what is really required.

 - Define whether you are the ultimate decision-maker on your level of compliance.

 - Define and implement a system to measure compliance.

 What are the actual requirements?

 I have seen different attempts to transform BCBS 239 requirements into action.
-The issue is that BCBS 239 has a matrix structure; on one side: the 14 Principles, on the other: 4 topics (Overarching Governance, Risk Data Aggregation Capabilities, Risk Reporting Practices, and Supervisory Review).
+The issue is that BCBS 239 has a matrix structure; on one side: are the 14 Principles, and on the other: are 4 topics (Overarching Governance, Risk Data Aggregation Capabilities, Risk Reporting Practices, and Supervisory Review).
 And you need to define what to do.
 ‘What’ means in which business area you have to act.